Christmas Eve in Italy is a day full of food and traditions. In this post, I outlined a typical Italian Christmas Eve: what happens hour by hour.

 - wish everyone a Merry Christmas with sonorous double kisses;

 - eventually, call loved ones that are far away;

-- exchange Christmas gifts or let in Santa to deliver gifts to frantic children (and a few tipsy adults).
+- exchange Christmas gifts or let in Santa to deliver the gifts to frantic children.

 It’s time for the mentioned above card games (usually people arrive with big bags of small cut coins, put aside in the last few months for today’s dares), some chatting, a few more chocolates, and the first yawnings…

 Your coin bag was the hugest; now it’s empty.
 You get a lown from your younger cousin.

 And that, dear friends, is what Christmas Eve looks like in the majority of Italian households.
 It is a sweet mess of family ties, yells, abounding food, and gifts.
 Time stops, family wars are suspended, work is completely forgotten, and all you can think of is food, drinks, and pleasure.